YouNow/younow.github.io/policy/en/privacy.md

 Any requests for access to your information, modification of your information or questions in respect of this Privacy Policy should be sent to the following email address [privacy@younow.com](mailto:privacy@younow.com).

 Trust & Safety at YouNow

+*New York Mailing Address*

+Trust & Safety at YouNow
 1441 Broadway
 14th Floor
-New York, NY 10018,
+New York, NY 10018
-USA
+U.S.A.

+*Los Angeles Mailing Address*

+YouNow, Inc.
+P.O.
+Box 41005
+Long Beach, CA 90853

 ## Unsubscribing